monopole/mdrip/README.md

 The output of the above command can be piped to `source /dev/stdin` to evolve the state of the current shell per the tutorial.

-For automated testing it's better to pipe to `bash -e`, running the code in a subshell leaving the current shell's state unchanged (modulo whatever the script does to the computer).
+For automated testing it's better to pipe to `bash -e` (or some other shell), running the code in a subshell leaving the current shell's state unchanged (modulo whatever the script does to the computer).

-Use of the tool's `--subshell` flag does that as well - but does a better job of reporting errors.
+Use of the tool's `--subshell` flag does that as well.
+It assumes bash blocks, but does a better job of reporting errors.
 Run the following to see how the error in the example tutorial is reported: